-Inactives: edetate disodium; purified water and sodium chloride.
-May contain hydrochloric acid and/or sodium hydroxide to adjust pH to approximately 6.
+ZYMAR® contains the active ingredient gatifloxacin 0.3% (3 mg/mL) and the inactive ingredients benzalkonium chloride 0.005%, edetate disodium, purified water and sodium chloride.
+ZYMAR® may contain hydrochloric acid and/or sodium hydroxide to adjust pH.

-What are the possible side effects of gatifloxacin ophthalmic (Zymar)?
+What are the possible side effects of gatifloxacin ophthalmic (Zymar, Zymaxid)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; slow heart rate, weak pulse, fainting; swelling of your face, lips, tongue, or throat.